akka/akka/akka-docs/src/main/paradox/serialization.md

 Java
 :  @@snip [SerializationDocTest.java](/akka-docs/src/test/java/jdocs/serialization/SerializationDocTest.java) { #my-own-serializer2 }

-You must also bind it to a name in your [Configuration]() and then list which classes that should be serialized using it.
+You must also bind it to a name in your configuration and then list which classes that should be serialized using it.

-It's recommended to throw `java.io.NotSerializableException` in `fromBinary` if the manifest is unknown.
+It's recommended to throw `IllegalArgumentException` or ``java.io.NotSerializableException` in `fromBinary` if the manifest is unknown.
 This makes it possible to introduce new message types and send them to nodes that don't know about them.
 This is typically needed when performing rolling upgrades, i.e. running a cluster with mixed versions for while.
-`NotSerializableException` is treated as a transient problem in the TCP based remoting layer.
+Those exceptions are treated as a transient problem in the classic remoting layer.
 The problem will be logged and message is dropped.
 Other exceptions will tear down the TCP connection because it can be an indication of corrupt bytes from the underlying transport.
+Artery TCP handles all deserialization exceptions as transient problems.

 ### Serializing ActorRefs